-Timelines: FFY 2007 - FFY 2012 Resources: Federal Funds and GaDOE Personnel

-9) Disproportionality Stakeholders' Committee: The State will convene a stakeholder group to review and discuss the issues surrounding disproportionate representation for students with disabilities based on race and ethnicity.
+Timelines:FFY 2007 - FFY 2012Resources: Federal Funds and GaDOE Personnel9) Disproportionality Stakeholders' Committee:The State will convene a stakeholder group to review and discuss the issues surrounding disproportionate representation for students with disabilities based on race and ethnicity.
 The goal is to incorporate stakeholder input into current practices to eliminate disproportionate representation in the state and to ensure compliance with federal regulations.
 The stakeholder meeting will convene several times a year to address the State's processes for identifying districts with disproportionate representation, making determinations of noncompliance, and providing technical assistance for appropriate districts.
-The committee will include a group representing special educators, school administrators, data managers, statisticians, agency representatives and parents.
-In addition to the stakeholder group, the State will use federal and regional resources (e.g., Office of Special Education Programs, Westat, Southeast Regional Resource Center, etc.) to provide guidance to the group.
+The committee will include a group representatives and parents.
+In addition to the stakeholder group, the State will use federal and regional resources (e.g., Office of Special Education Programs, Westat, Southeast Regional Resource Center, etc.) to provide guidance to the group.Timelines:FFY 2009 - FFY 2012Resources: